SiriusHacks/SiriusHacks/README.md

 However, Chia network is still at the early-stage of dividend period, on which relatively fewer projects exist at this moment.
 It is of great importance to develop the layer2 that is corresponded with lighting network, before realizing cross-chain behavior in the future, and before using chia in large-scale for more advanced developing.

-The theme of the upcoming hackathon is Create and Build, developing areas include but not limited to a improved layer2, improved DeFi, improved NFT, Gamefi, Tools/Wallet, etc.
+The theme of the upcoming hackathon is Create and Build, developing areas include but not limited to improved layer2, improved DeFi, improved NFT, Gamefi, Tools/Wallet, etc.

 The purpose of this hackathon is to assist teams with strong technical skills to grow, and to help chia network to become a universal eco-system from a “seed”. <br><br>